Amaru8/CiderGTA/README.md

 - The official game, licensed.
 Usage with pirated copies is not recommended and no support will be offered.
 - Latest ScriptHookV and ScriptHookVDotNet installed to your game.
 - Basic modding knowledge.
+- OpenIV, or a similar tool you are comfortable with.
 - Cider, at least on version 2.5.
 - [Community HUD.gfx](https://www.gta5-mods.com/tools/community-hud-gfx-for-add-on-radio-stations) mod installed to your game.